DLeifert1007/AI-Case-Study/README.md

 # AI-Case-Study
-## Artificial Intelligence In Sustainability
+Text in green ## Artificial Intelligence In Sustainability